JussiWright/Vehicle-Detection-and-Tracking/README.md

 #### 1. Describtion of implemented sliding window search.
 Scales to search and overlap windows.

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I decided to search window positions at ...

 ![alt text][image3]